joeybernard/ACENET_Summer_School_General/_episodes/04-machine-learning.md

 ~~~
 {: .output}

 These warnings result because we don't have a database configured for our SparkSession.
 In this case it creates a new database for us.
-You can see this if you look in the `ml_spark` directory we are working with.
+You can see this if you look in the `ml_spark` directory we are working in.
 In another terminal on glooscap do the following
 ~~~
 $ cd ~/ml_spark
 $ ls